Leonardo (working title) – Television Series

 Executive Producer – Freddie Highmore Alfresco Productions (Sony affiliated)

 Showrunner – Frank Spotnitz Big Light Productions

 Filming – 2 Dec 2019 – Spring 2020

 International Distribution – Germany’s Beta

-Release Date – mid to late 2020 in conjunction with 500th Anniversary of Leonardo’s Death.
-Will air in Europe first, but supposedly will air on Netflix
+It was scheduled for mid to late 2020 in conjunction with 500th Anniversary of Leonardo’s Death.
+Will air in Europe first on networks involved in the production.
+See below.

 Leonardo – Aidan Turner